gakiwate/titanic/README.md

 You'll need to install the Python 'requests' package

 You can do this by running the following command after you have installed 'pip'

     pip install requests

 To use titanic in analysis mode, you need to run the following command

     python titanic.py -r [revision] -b [branch] --bn [buildername] -d [range]

+If you want to use the Server module you will need to install flask

+    pip install flask

 #Standalone Usage